 He also served twice on the staff of the National Security Council, as Director for Near East and South Asian affairs, and as Director for Persian Gulf affairs.
 In this latter capacity, he was the principal working-level official for U.S. policy toward Iraq, Iran, Yemen and the Gulf Cooperation Council States at the White House.

 Dr. Pollack was also a Senior Research Professor at the Institute for National Strategic Studies at the National Defense University, where he principally worked on long-term issues related to Middle Eastern political and military affairs for the Joint Chiefs of Staff.
 He has been the Director for National Security studies at the Council on Foreign Relations, and Research Fellow at the Washington Institute for Near East Policy.
+He also served as Senior Fellow at the Saban Center for Middle East Policy at the Brookings Institution and as the Saban Center’s director of research.

 He has authored or co-authored seven books on the Middle East.